Bernie Sanders on Public Assistance

 Sounds like there’s a lot at stake.

 Quite a bit.
 Social Security is currently projected to remain solvent until 2033.
 If we do nothing to put more money into the system, it will pay only 75 percent of promised benefits after 2033.
 That’s a big deal for workers who will rely solely or primarily Social Security payments after they retire to pay their bills and buy their food.
 And it matters for people who don’t have a pension from their job or have insufficient savings set aside for retirement.

 So, what does Bernie have to say about it?

-In announcing the filing of his Social Security Expansion Act he said,
+When Bernie introduced the Social Security Expansion Act, he said,

 “Social Security is the most successful government program in our nation’s history.
 Through good times and bad, Social Security has paid out every benefit owed to every eligible American… The most effective way to strengthen Social Security for the future is to eliminate the cap on the payroll tax on all income above $250,000 so millionaires and billionaires pay the same share as everyone else.”

 What’s in the bill?

 - Increase Social Security benefits by about $65 a month for most recipients.

 - Increase cost-of-living Adjustments for Social Security recipients.